 The introduction of these clauses may engage the right to equality before the law due to the requirement that a domestic building contract and any variation to plans or specifications set out in a major domestic building contract must be written in English and be readily legible.
 The requirement for a contract to be written in English does not remove the ability for a translation of a contract to be prepared to ensure accessibility for the parties involved in the contract.
 To the extent that the Bill may limit the right to recognition and equality before the law, the limitation is reasonable and justifiable.
-The Bill ensures that parties to a domestic building contract are afforded greater consumer protections by promoting greater understanding for parties of the contracts entered as well as improving accessibility and readability of contracts.
-The legal system of Australia has its roots in English origins that underpins the interpretation of contracts in the courts.
+The Bill ensures that parties to a domestic building contract are afforded greater consumer protections by promoting greater understanding for parties of the contracts entered as well as improving accessibility and readability of contracts in the courts.
 Requiring contracts to be written in English and readily legible ensures that the terms of the contract are clearly identifiable and that contractual disputes can be resolved understanding the full intended context and meaning of the contract.